-Experienced Atlantic City, NJ Criminal Defense Attorney Fights Assault by Auto Charges
+Experienced Atlantic City Defense Attorney Fights Assault by Auto Charges

 Regardless of how good a driver you are, distractions such as weather, other vehicles and roadway construction can get in your way.
 This is how true “accidents” happen.
 However, if you choose to drive recklessly, perhaps you are speeding or weaving or driving while intoxicated by alcohol or drugs, or talking or texting on a cellphone, and you cause an accident where one or more persons are injured, you may be charged with “assault by auto” or aggravated assault.